PEE WEE MARQUETTE WAS THE CAUSTIC M.C. AT HISTORIC JAZZ CLUB, BIRDLAND, DURING THE ’40S AND ’50S. The short-tempered midget…View Episode Details

 FROM PARADISE TO THE GUTTER The Great Pornographer went from Upper East Side family man/pornographer-next-door to Bowery bum.
 The First…View Episode Details

 Writer-guitarist Josh Alan Friedman was born in New York City in 1956.
-He was Senior Editor of Screw magazine when most of these cassettes were made on the fly.
-In a city of 50,000 writers, Josh was nearly the only one covering the Times Square beat, for the men’s magazines of the era.
-(His parents might have preferred he work for The New Yorker, but he also wrote for National Lampoon, Soho Weekly News and New York magazine.)
-By 1987, he’d had enough and followed his wife to Texas, a year after Tales of Times Square—the subject of this podcast—was published.
+In a town of 50,000 writers, Josh was the only one covering the pre-Disney Times Square beat, for the men’s magazines of the era.
+He always marched to his own drummer, appearing in National Lampoon, Soho Weekly News, New York and High Times.
+By 1987, he’d had enough and followed his wife Peggy to Texas, a year after Tales of Times Square—the subject of our first season’s podcast—was published.